 Curiouser and curiouser! cried Alice....

-Nevertheless, most of the LGBTs who came of age, or were born, after 1980 would find this consideration absolutely incomprehensible, as their disconnect from the AIDS epidemic and 20th century gay life is virtually total.
-Being profoundly a-historical, they are able unsurprisingly to combine self-righteousness and selective blindness to a fascinating degree.
-However, to be honest, LGBTs are only a small handful among the great multitude of American Alices who have tumbled down the rabbit hole and are blundering through the dystopian Wonderland of USA II.
+But the Age of Amnesia had arrived, and most of the LGBTs who came of age, or were born, after 1980 would find this consideration absolutely incomprehensible, as their disconnect from 20th century gay life is virtually total and their knowledge of the political and social impact the AIDS epidemic essentially zero.
+However, to be fair, LGBTs are only a small minority in a nation of American Alices who have tumbled down the rabbit hole and are blundering through the dystopian Wonderland of USA II.

 Not surprisingly, on some websites and blogs I read, the perfervid urgency in articulating accommodationist goals reverberated with what used to be labeled internalized homophobia.
 There was a time when gay personals ads using the tag "straight-acting" were criticized; now it would be the only honest product label for the agenda of politically oriented LGBTs.
 "If we can marry, they will have to accept us," wailed one of the many contributors on a busy LGBT blog I read as recently as July 2011.
 Very sadly, many of the young contributors agreed.
 It appeared almost lost on them that they deserved to be able to marry because they deserved it as the right of a citizen [period!] for many of them it seemed to also have a more utilitarian sociological function: it would be the magic carpet ride to a soft fuzzy landing into the world straight acceptance.

 Between the late Sixties and the Eighties activists looking back at the tactics and goals of the Mattachine Society in the 1950's and early 60's, routinely disparaged them as conservative and "accommodationist."
 It is a wonderful irony that five decades later Mattachine, et al might now be applauded for the very same reasons...if anyone remembered them.